The main difference is that round 2 will be smaller with fewer programmes available and fewer interview centres.

 - very likely to have vacancies, expected to have at least 10

-- By the close of round 1 clearing: we will update this with the latest numbers known at that time.
+- By the close of round 1: we will update this with the latest numbers known at that time.

 As in round 1, vacancy numbers for round 2 will be published to the dates & posts page of this website.

-Until clearing is completed, it is very difficult to be able to specify which regions will have vacancies and how many will be available.
-However round 2 will have considerably fewer posts than round 1; around 81% of all programmes were filled in round 1 in 2016.
+Until round 1 is completed it is very difficult to be able to specify which regions will have vacancies and how many will be available.
+However round 2 will have considerably fewer posts than round 1; around 80% of all programmes are usually filled in round 1.

 Experience from previous years indicates that even those regions which filled all their programmes in round 1 could have programmes available in round 2, although this is likely to be a small number.